 We have dedicated staff members that keep up to date with the changes in documentation compliance and ensure that Lightning Step meets those requirements through regular updates to the software.
 We are constantly in contact with our clients and value their feedback as it helps us to provide a better, more compliant product.
 Not only does Lightning Step work hard to maintain compliance but the software also allows for several ways to track and audit compliance in an efficient manner.

 Erin McDaniel, CARF Reviewer

 Lightning Step takes the guesswork out of documenting to managed care companies by automatically formatting your notes with the pertinent clinical information needed by third party payers.
-Our intake assessments are specialized designed to capture the medical necessity criteria required by managed care companies to authorize reimbursement, our utilization review tools guide your clinicians in writing the perfect progress note, and our intelligent UR dashboard puts all the case information you need at your fingertips to ensure that insurance companies authorized the maximum amount of treatment days your client needs.
+Our intake assessments are specially designed to capture the medical necessity criteria required by managed care companies to authorize reimbursement, our utilization review tools guide your clinicians in writing the perfect progress note, and our intelligent UR dashboard puts all the case information you need at your fingertips to ensure that insurance companies authorize the maximum amount of treatment days your client needs.

 You are in the business of saving lives.
 We are in the business of helping you do it, by providing efficient and accurate documentation best practice and processes to your organization.